HirohitoHigashi/mruby-mio/mruby-serialport-uart/README.md

 This is an implementation of the UART class library.
 Follows [mruby, mruby/c common I/O API guidelines.](https://github.com/mruby/microcontroller-peripheral-interface-guide)

 This is a wrapper for the [serialport gem](https://rubygems.org/gems/serialport).
+Works well on 32-bit and 64-bit OS.

 ## Installation